MBODM/DotNetBinariesSize/README.md

 ### How it is done

-I just opened some different default Visual Studio 2022 .NET project templates, saved and compiled them.
-Then i published them with the following options:
+I just opened some different default Visual Studio 2022 .NET project templates, saved them, compiled them and then published them, with the options listed below.

-- `self-contained` as Deployment mode.
-- `win-x64` as Target runtime.
-- `Produce single file` checked.
-- `Enable Ready2Run compilation` unchecked (see notes below).
-- `Trim unused code` checked, if existing.

 No other changes were made and no code was written.
-The different tested project types are:
+The tested project types are:

 - .NET 6 CLI Application
 - .NET 6 WinForms Application